A Systematic Process for creating Heroic Weekly Status Updates

 In order to take advantage of this unique opportunity, you need to be already doing a quality job of managing the project: particularly team communication, task assignment, and issues.
 If you aren't managing these three things well, then of course your Status Updates are not going to make you look like a hero; your customer will see you are not in control of their program.

 Need to know how to systematically manage the daily communication of your project?
-Read our previous article here, about the First of the Four Project Management Best Practices.
+Read our previous article here, about the first of our Project Management Best Practices.

 Being perceived by your customer as not in control of your project is the kiss of death.
-Instead, when you provide a Status Update, your systemmatic, daily team communication will have already given you the following information:
+Instead, when you provide a Status Report, your systematic, daily team communication will have already given you the following information:

 - What your team has recently accomplished